Skip to main content

 Queues

 Mantle provides a Queue interface for queueing asynchronous jobs that should be run in the background instead of blocking the user's request.
-By default, the queue is powered through the WordPress cron but is abstracted so that it could add additional providers in the future.
+The process is abstracted so that another queue provider could be used but only WordPress-backed queues are supported out of the box.

 Creating Jobs